ezscript-html/ezscript-html.github.io/docs/docs/index.md

 <p style="font-family: Arial;">yo</p>
 ```
 # Other Languages
-You can even use Lua in EzScript!
-We plan to add more langauges in the future.
+You can even use Lua and Python in EzScript!
 # Static
 All sites are static, since it is HTML, even adding other languages (like Lua) it will still be a static site!
 # Download